Skip to main navigation Skip to search Skip to main content

 Current research

-• The NovaBAR study that investigates the prevalence of neuropathy after bariatric surgery.
+• The NovaBAR study: A clinical study examining the prevalence of neuropathy before and after bariatric surgery to better understand the neuro-metabolic complications of bariatric surgery.

 Potential conflicts of interest